PhD Elevate Scholarship - CQUniversity and Gladstone Ports Corporation Partnership (Environmental Economics)

 The PhD Candidate will be part of the vibrant Coastal Marine Ecosystems Research Centre (CMERC) at CQUniversity’s Gladstone campus.
 The research group includes 20 staff with a goal to undertake research that works with nature to build an economically and environmentally sustainable future to enrich our coastal communities.
 CMERC is the only coastal research facility based in Central Queensland and features world-class research equipment and laboratories with access to cutting-edge analytical capabilities.
 CMERC staff have strong links with local industry and community groups and are working closely with Traditional Owners to empower them as custodians of Land and Sea Country.
 CMERC collaborates with a number of internationally renowned research groups.
 This scholarship will provide the PhD Candidate with a strong research environment with ample opportunities for research collaborations at the national and international level.

 The position will be supervised by Professor John Rolfe.
-The successful candidate will be expected to commence work in September 2020.
+The successful candidate will be expected to commence work early in 2021.

 Applications must include all necessary supporting documents.
 Incomplete applications will not be considered.
 Applicants will need to supply the following supporting documentation: